Resources and links

 Set up a free account (as for the rehab portal) to access this interactive program designed to help teenagers and adults with cochlear implants explore the world of music.

-this blog has a range of tips and tricks for adults some of which are useful for older teens.
+This blog has a range of tips and tricks for adults some of which are useful for older teens.

-The Buzz
+The Buzz NDCS

 A website for deaf young people with lots of information about daefness and identity, communication and British Sign Language.